 While phenomenally popular with audiences in the early-to-mid '90s, the Mighty Ducks franchise didn't receive much love from critics.
 Maybe they were caught up in the details - as beloved as the movies are to people of a certain age, it's undeniable that they're a bit muddled.
-Confusing things about The Mighty Ducks range from gaping plot holes to technical errors so obvious they're laughable.
+Confusing things about The Mighty Ducks range from gaping plot holes to technical errors.
 While you may have embraced the corniness of these films as an optimistic '90's kid, you'll question your childhood tastes when you re-watch the films as an adult.

-Another fun Charlie Conway fact - he's credited as "Charlie Conroy" at the end of the film.
-Seriously.
+Another fun Charlie Conway fact - he's credited as "Charlie Conroy" at the end of the film.1,515946Is this a problem?

-While hockey is often thought of as a wildly violent sport, it has pretty strict rules regarding when and how physical contact can occur.
+While hockey is often thought of as an extremely physical sport, it has pretty strict rules regarding when and how contact can occur.
 One such rule states you cannot check a player who’s not in possession of the puck.

 The Flying V is a patented Ducks move in which the players get the puck, form a v-shaped line and proceed to plow through the rink, pushing down anyone in their path.
 In reality, if a little league team pulled such a stunt, it would land half the players in the penalty box pretty fast for checking the entire opposing team.1,393945Is this a problem?